Using data-driven design to cut onboarding time by 4× and boost engagement by 26% for a fintech platform

 What I Did

-• Audited the funnel using analytics + session replays
+• Audited the funnel using analytics and replays to pinpoint key drop-offs

-• Replaced the final dead-end with a live status tracker
+• Replaced the static completion screen with a live status tracker + dashboard preview

 Impact

-• Design foundation reused across Aspire’s other workflows
+• Design foundation reused across KYC and vendor onboarding flows

 🏠 Homepage & To-do Lists

-The homepage wasn’t doing enough.
-Users felt lost, didn’t know what to do next, and many didn’t discover key features unless told by a CSM.
-Analytics confirmed this: low homepage interaction, weak scroll depth, and high friction at re-entry.
+Aspire’s homepage lacked structure.
+Users didn’t know what to do next, and often missed key features unless hand-held by a CSM.
+Heatmaps showed low scroll depth, low CTA clicks, and repeated bounce backs.

 What I Did

-• Introduced a smart To-Do list to surface action items by priority and context
+• Introduced a smart To-Do list that surfaced tasks by priority and context

 What I Did

-• Partnered with backend and compliance teams to define MVP-ready scope
+• Scoped fallback logic with backend and compliance teams

 What I Did

-• Collaborated with product and leadership to understand business needs
+• Collaborated with product and leadership to explore pricing options

-• Designed UX for plan comparison, usage limits, upsell flows, trial upgrades
+• Designed flows for plan selection, upgrade prompts, usage limits, and trial handling

 ✨ Micro UX Wins